CIRDLES/Topsoil/README.md

 led and maintained by [CIRDLES](http://cirdles.org), an undergraduate research lab at the College of Charleston in Charleston, South Carolina.

-The name "Topsoil" is an anagram of "Isoplot", the name of an enormously successful Microsoft Excel Add-In with similar capabilities that now works only in older versions of Excel.
+The rowID "Topsoil" is an anagram of "Isoplot", the rowID of an enormously successful Microsoft Excel Add-In with similar capabilities that now works only in older versions of Excel.